Ghost Free Theory in Unitary Gauge: A New Candidate: Unitarity Analysis

 Similarly for a super-renormalizable theory, we assume $m=-6$ and $n=-1$ such that:

 where the constant coefficient now has a mass dimension of 2.
 Here, the violation scale is $\sim\frac{\varphi^{6/5}}{\zeta^{1/5}M_P^{1/5}}$, and the condition to avoid violations is $\varphi\geq\zeta^{1/6}M_P$.
-If the scalar background is below the Planck scale, we'd need $\zeta\ll1$.
-This time, however, approaching a small background value (reheating regime) results in $\zeta\to0$, meaning that in order to preserve unitarity, we'd need that the higher derivative coupling terms be ignored throughout, thus eliminating small scalar background as an acceptable range for these terms to contribute to the theory.
+If the scalar background assumes any value below the Planck scale, we'd need $\zeta\ll1$.
+This time, however, approaching a small scalar background (reheating regime) results in $\zeta\to0$, meaning that in order to preserve unitarity, we'd need that the higher derivative coupling terms be ignored throughout, thus eliminating small scalar background as an acceptable range for these terms to contribute to the theory.
 As for a trans-Planckian background, $\zeta$ could assume any value as long as the condition $\zeta\leq\left(\frac{\varphi}{M_P}\right)^6$ holds.

 So far, we have explicitly avoided including $\Dot{\varphi}$ in the final amplitude through conscious choices of $n$.
 There may also be cases where $\Dot{\varphi}$ is retained in the final expression.
 Owing to slow-roll conditions, positive powers of $\Dot{\varphi}$ can be helpful in ensuring no UV unitarity violations are caused by the higher-derivative terms introduced in this paper, while negative powers could doom the theory far below the Planck scale.